julienrf/scala-lessons/course/slides/course.md

 - What if my project depends on a third-party library?

-- How to handle a whole project lifecycle (testing, packaging, publishing, …)?
+- How to handle a whole project lifecycle (testing, packaging, publishing, etc.)?

 ## sbt